PHP Prisma

 $url = $response->url(); // first URL, only if URLs are returned, otherwise NULL

-$mime = $response->mimetype(); // image mime type, waits for async requests
+$mime = $response->mimeType(); // image mime type, waits for async requests

 $text = $response->description(); // image description if returned by provider